Equations

 - One or more equations did not get rendered due to their size.

-conv tactic is the same as apply thm
+The apply thm conv tactic is the same as apply thm the tactic.

 cannot be reasonably interpreted as proving one equality from a list of others.